Terrifier 2: Box office

 Terrifier 2 was released in 886 theaters in the United States, grossing $400,000 on its opening day.
 It went on to debut to $805,000, and then made $1 million the following weekend (an increase of 28%).
-Variety called the film's success a "shock" to the industry due to its low budget and limited mainstream marketing.
+Variety called the film's success a "shock" to the industry due to its low budget, limited mainstream marketing, and lack of marquee stars.
 Through its first two weeks of release, the film had grossed $3.4 million.
 Expanding to 1,550 theaters in its fourth weekend (an increase of 795) the film made $1.8 million, for a running total of $10.1 million as of November 2022.
+Terrifier & Terrifier 2 - Double Bill was released in the United Kingdom on September 27, 2024, and grossed $122,174.

-Speaking of the film's box office success, Leone said "I did not expect it to make this kind of splash or play in theaters, honestly, other than maybe a few arthouse theaters.
+Speaking of the film's box office success, Leone said, "I did not expect it to make this kind of splash or play in theaters, honestly, other than maybe a few arthouse theaters.
 To see it snowballing, the word of mouth growing, people getting sick and fainting and it really taking off, I never expected this or for it to make millions of dollars in theaters."